-- Please practice good hygiene when you're in SPC buildings, particularly our classroom. - If you are guarantined and/or catch Covid: - 1. please stay at home until you're safe to be around others; - 2. please email me about the situation so that I can send you the assignments: kmcclellan@southplainscollege.edu - 3. please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu she's the one who'll send me documentation so that your absences can be excused If you have questions, either email me or call me: 806-716-2437, and I'll be happy to try to answer them. - For those who are quarantined, please email your assignments to me: all assignments must be turned in with Word in an email; I don't accept documents sent in Google Docs or Blackboard. - You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible and timely manner and keep up with the rest of the class.
+- Please practice good hygiene when you're in SPC buildings, particularly our classroom. - If you are quarantined and/or catch Covid: - 1. please stay home until you're safe to be around others; - 2. please email me about the situation: kmcclellan@southplainscollege.edu - 3. please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu she's the one who'll send me (and all your other professors) documentation so that your absences can be excused - If you have questions, either email me kmcclellan@southplainscollege.edu or call me: 806-716-2437, and I'll be happy to try to answer them. - For those who are quarantined for an extended period of time (more than a week of class), please email your assignments to me as attachments in Word; I don't accept documents sent in Google Docs or Blackboard. - You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible, timely manner and keep up with the rest of the class.
 Every situation is different, and I'll do my best to help you through this.
-Hopefully, we'll be back to normal next semester.